-We now apply the same correction procedure as in the second stage of the analysis of Step 5 in the proof of Theorem 6.7.
-At this point we rely on the hypothesis that distances are measured according to the environment function.
-The issue is that the "taking over" of a diagonal segment by a vertical segment can be charged a constant number of units (as opposed to O(t) units), although the segment moves from one object to another (i.e., from one LOC(i) to some other LOC(i')), because we only count changes in the environment function (and do not count changes in the location function).
+of a diagonal segment by a vertical segment can be charged a constant number of units (as opposed to O(t) units), although the segment moves from one object to another (i.e., from one LOC(i) to some other LOC(i')), because we only count changes in the environment function (and do not count changes in the location function).
 An example where this is an issue is depicted in Figure 26.
-Hence, we obtain a legal environment ENV^{\ddagger} that is close to ENV.
-Note that here, as in all prior steps, the distance between the corrected environment and the original one is at most $poly(\epsilon) \cdot mt$.
+Hence, we obtain a legal environment ENV that is close to ENV.
+Note that here, as in all prior steps, the distance between the corrected environment and the original one is at most poly( $\epsilon$ ) · mt.

-All the above was stated in terms of the case that $t \in [\text{poly}(\epsilon) \cdot n, n]$, and extending it to the case of t > n is relatively easy.
+All the above was stated in terms of the case that $t \in [\operatorname{poly}(\epsilon) \cdot n, n]$ , and extending it to the case of t > n is relatively easy.
 One alternative is to note that Claim 7.1.1 holds for any $t \ge n$ whereas the only other point in which the proof of Theorem 6.7 actually refers to the relation between n and t is in the analysis of the matching of diagonal and vertical segments, which we avoided here.
 The other alternative is just to mimic the extension presented at the end of the proof of Theorem 6.7.

-Remark 7.2 (on the case of $t \ll \text{poly}(\epsilon) \cdot n$): As stated above, the result of Theorem 7.1 does not extend when $t \geq \text{poly}(\epsilon) \cdot n$ does not hold.
+REMARK 7.2. (on the case of $t \ll \operatorname{poly}(\epsilon) \cdot n$ ): As stated above, the result of Theorem 7.1 does not extend when $t \ge \operatorname{poly}(\epsilon) \cdot n$ does not hold.
 To see the problem with such a case, suppose that m = 2n/t and consider an environment that consists of n/t separate sub-environments such that each sub-environment contains two objects that cross each other's path in the middle of their paths.
 Although such an environment is far from any environment that evolves according to the rule of movement, no oracle machine that makes $o(\min(t, \sqrt{n/t}))$ queries may see two objects in the same sub-environment (let alone a crossing).
 Things change if the objects indices are ordered according to their starting positions, which was not postulated in our model.